bytebase/vue-kbar/docs/advanced/reactive-actions.md

 };
 ```

-Your dynamic actions registered by `useRegisterActions` can also be a static or reactive array.
+Our dynamic actions registered by `useRegisterActions` can also be a static or reactive array.

-This hook method is reactive and it has been bound to the component's life cycle, so you don't need to re-register them when your component updated, or unregister manually when your component unmounted.
+This hook method is reactive and it has been bound to the component's life cycle, so we don't need to re-register them when our component updated, or unregister manually when our component unmounted.

-Open kbar on the current page, then you'll see some "Example actions" dynamically registered on this page.
-But when you leave this page, they will no longer exist.
+Open kbar on the current page, then we'll see some "Example actions" dynamically registered on this page.
+But when we leave this page, they will no longer exist.

 <script setup>
 import { useRegisterActions, defineAction } from '../../src';